 AbbVie, a global leader in contract pharmaceutical production, has recently expanded its facilities in Sligo, Ireland to prioritize this utilization and mini mize line loss.
 This investment, which affords greater flexibility and reduces both contamination risk and weight check losses, will allow AbbVie to provide state-of-the-art fill/finish services to companies with valuable drug substance.

 Mitigating Loss Through Non-Destructive Weight Checks

 This approach exists in contrast to many traditional weight checks, which typically use a percent of the vials to extrapolate a rate of accuracy for an entire batch.
-This can create confusion if the sample or samples collected fail to meet weight requirements – for example, an technician may choose to weigh one in every 100 vials to get a representative sample of the weight of a much larger run, but if the selected vial falls outside the chosen weight parameters, it can force technicians to forfeit every vial filled between the last weight check and the current one.
+This can create confusion if the sample or samples collected fail to meet weight requirements – for example, an operator may choose to weigh one in every 100 vials to get a representative sample of the weight of a much larger run, but if the selected vial falls outside the chosen weight parameters, it can force operators to forfeit every vial filled between the last weight check and the current one.

 The Advantages of SUTs in Minimizing Drug Substance Loss